sdncoder/sdncoder.github.io/wiki/sr_mpls.md

 OpenFlow approach - centralize controller takes too much time to send updates and install in per router HW.

 Hybrid centralized/distributed network
-* Network would maintain a level of distributed intelligence (IS-IS distribution of prefix and node segments)
+* Network would maintain a level of distributed intelligence (IS-IS distribution of prefix and node segments).
+* Controller or head-end PE would build paths based on a list of segments.